 Edit Content

-Bennett Calls for Strikes on Iran in Response to Houthi Attacks
+Bennett Urges Israel to Strike Iran in Response to Houthi Terror Attacks

 Former Israeli Prime Minister Naftali Bennett has called for a shift in Israel’s response strategy to Iranian proxy attacks.
 “When the Houthis, Iran’s terrorist arm, fire on Israel, Israel needs to respond to Tehran,” Bennett stated, emphasizing the undeniable truth: the Houthis are not independent actors but direct extensions of Iran’s Islamic Revolutionary Guard Corps (IRGC).